-If you have enough nectar rich plants in your gardens, butterflies will find it.
-But to attract and keep butterflies in your garden, you have to be willing to also feed their offspring.
-That means putting up with some destruction from feeding caterpillars, such as black swallowtail caterpillars feasting on your dill and parsley and maybe even planting some weedy milkweed, to attract monarch.
+If you have enough nectar-rich plants in your gardens, butterflies will find it.
+But to attract and keep butterflies in your garden, you have to be willing to feed their offspring.
+That means putting up with some destruction from feeding caterpillars, such as black swallowtail caterpillars feasting on your dill and parsley and maybe even planting some weedy milkweed, to attract monarch butterflies.

-If you can deal with this, then you can make butterflies at home in your garden with puddles for drinking... and cooling off, logs for shelter, host plants for laying eggs and, of course, flowers for nectar.
-Here are more tips for attracting butterflies to your garden.
+If you can deal with this, then you can make butterflies at home in your garden with puddles for drinking and cooling off, logs for shelter, host plants for laying eggs, and, of course, flowers for nectar.

 02 of 06

-Remember to never use pesticides on your plants, if you are... encouraging butterflies to visit.
-And keep them in flower longer by regularly deadheading the spent blossoms, so new ones will form.
+Remember never to use pesticides on your plants, if you are encouraging butterflies to visit.
+And keep them in flower longer by regularly deadheading the spent blossoms so that new ones will form.

 03 of 06

-There are several species of hummingbirds and they each have their plant preferences, but all hummingbirds need nectar rich plants. because of their long proboscis, they gravitate toward tubular-shaped flowers.
+There are many species of hummingbirds, and they each have their plant preferences, but all hummingbirds need nectar-rich plants.
+Because of their long bill and tongue, they gravitate toward tubular-shaped flowers.
 They also have a preference for red flowers, although they will visit flowers of all colors.

 We often forget that birds need access to water, as much as they need food.
 Hummingbirds particularly like a gentle mist from a fountain or waterfall.
-Placing one or two near your plants is sure to... attract them to your garden.
-Here are some more tips for attracting hummingbirds to your yard.
+Placing one or two near your plants is sure to attract them to your garden.

 04 of 06